irwtdvoys/sample-project/readme.md

 #### Health Check

 There is a simple health check endpoint in the app.
-It can be useful for scenarios where you need to check the status of the API without doing anything to computationally expensive (it just returns a 200).
+It can be useful for scenarios where you need to check the status of the API without doing anything too computationally expensive (it just returns a 200).
 For example AWS ELB poll a health check to detect unavailable instances.

 | URL  | Method| Description|
 | ------------- | ------------- | ------------- |